plone/training/mastering-plone/restapi.rst

     </html>

 Now you can point your browser to http://localhost:8080/Plone/++resource++talklist/index.html to see the result.

-So far, the page will simply display a list of published talks.
-But we also need some JavaScript that we put into a file named :file:`talklist.js` in the same folder:
+The page will display a list of published talks.

+We also need some JavaScript that we put into a file named :file:`talklist.js` in the same folder:

 .. code-block:: javascript